You are viewing the New York/Venezuela Chapter

 Type: News / Criticism · Source: Hyperallergic

 An independent publication covering debates on museums, representation, cultural justice, contemporary art and institutional politics.
-Provides critical context for thinking about the social role of art and the place of diaspora artists in institutional circuits.
+It provides critical context for thinking about the social role of art and the place of diaspora artists in institutional circuits.

 Access the source →